 Prevent the shed from leaking by installing asphalt roofing.
 Cover the roof area with tar paper, starting from the lower end and working your way to the top while overlapping each row by 6 inches.
 Complete the roof by installing asphalt shingles or rolled roofing over the tarpaper.
 An expert from www.qualityroofingliverpool.co.uk/ recommends using rolled roofing as it is the least expensive and easiest-to-install roofing material.
 Find more tips at https://bmroofers.co.uk/common-roofing-vocabulary-explained/.

 And there you have it!
 A simple, space-efficient shed that’ll save you a lot of hassle.
 Job well done.

-This article was written by Robert Ferguson for The Workbench Life and used by permission.
+This article was written by Robert Ferguson from industrial roofing contractor for The Workbench Life and used by permission.
 Robert Ferguson is a state-certified contractor and has more than 30 years of experience in residential home improvement, which he shares with writing clients across the U.S. Robert is also a frequent contributor to The Workbench Life.